 “It is important to cultivate an open dialogue with your child, so they feel comfortable asking questions, sharing their concerns and getting factual information from a trusted source – their parent.” — Arensberg

 Sesame Street in Communities has also announced that it will be creating new resources to help guide families through these challenging times, including this guidance with more ideas on how to talk to your child about COVID-19.
 Learn more at SesameStreetinCommunities.org/HealthEmergencies.

 The Impact on Children’s Mental Health

 In addition to understanding how to talk to your child about the coronavirus, it’s important to be asking them how they’re doing.
 Ask them what emotions they’re feeling and to describe those feelings.
 Let them know that it’s okay if they are feeling things like sadness, fear, or anger.
 It’s important that their feelings aren’t minimized and that they feel comfortable opening up.

 If you have a child between ages 6 to 18 who is struggling with feelings of depression, anxiety, suicidal thoughts, or the impacts of trauma, KVC Hospitals can help.
-We are remaining open and accepting new referrals 24 hours a day, 7 days a week.
+We are accepting new referrals 24 hours a day, 7 days a week.
 We have worked diligently to expand our capacity with 92 new treatment beds throughout Kansas for both inpatient acute psychiatric hospitalization and residential treatment programs.
-For more information, call our Admissions team at (913) 890-7468, email them at email@example.com, or learn more at www.kvchospitals.org.
+For more information, call our Admissions team at (913) 890-7468, email them at firstname.lastname@example.org, or learn more at www.kvchospitals.org.